-Matt Damon: When George Clooney Told Me About Amal’s Pregnancy, I Almost Cried
+Matt Damon: ‘When George Clooney Told Me About Amal’s Pregnancy, I Almost Cried’

 “So yeah, I’m thrilled for him.
 She’s amazing.
 He hit the jackpot,” Damon said.
 “Just on every level, she is a remarkable woman.
 They’re gonna be great.
 They’re gonna be awesome parents.
 Those kids are lucky.”

-When Today’s Natalie Morales asked Damon whether he would be “Uncle Matt” to the Clooney twins, he said the Clooneys have so many friend that the twins would have lots of “uncles.”
+When Today’s Natalie Morales asked Damon whether he would be “Uncle Matt” to the Clooney twins, he said the Clooneys have so many friends that the twins would have lots of “uncles.”

 #MattDamon says he almost cried when #GeorgeClooney told him about #AmalClooney's pregnancy months ago https://t.co/qRsJfxnzna pic.twitter.com/66thAIaJB3